OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

-**Note:** App should be installed for user's manager as well, so that manager can get the task approval request notification.

 ## Further reading

 - [Bot Framework Documentation](https://docs.botframework.com)